kambalavijay/spring-cloud/README.md

 # Spring Cloud examples by HowToDoInJava.com

-This repository hosts the projects and their source codes written for various tutorials written in [howtodoinjava.com](https://howtodoinjava.com/).
+This repository hosts the projects and their source code

 ## Development Environment